I. Leave of Absence

 See Considerations (above) and complete the LOA Form below.

-A Voluntary Medical Leave of Absence is to provide students time away from Loyola Marymount University campus for treatment of a physical or mental health condition that impairs a student’s ability to function safely and successfully as a member of our community.
+A Leave for a medical condition is to provide students time away from Loyola Marymount University campus for treatment of a physical or mental health condition that impairs a student’s ability to function safely and successfully as a member of our community.
 Students are highly encouraged to contact the Student Affairs Dean’s Office (SADO) to talk to a Community of Care (COC) Case Manager to discuss the reasons for the request.
-Student Affairs Dean’s Office: Malone Student Center 301 - (310) 338-3756 - Community of Care Website
+Malone Student Center 301 - (310) 338-3756 - Community of Care Website

 III.
-Exception to University Policy: Late Medical Leave of Absence (do not use form below)
+Exception to University Policy: Late Medical Leave of Absence (do not use form below - use this form)

 After the last day to withdraw in the semester, but before the final day of classes, students may withdraw from courses for medical or psychological reasons only.
 Students who wish to take a LOA after the deadline must follow the Late Medical Leave of Absence procedure.

 IV.
 Exception to University Policy: Late Leave of Absence

 Non-medical emergency requests may be considered in cases of military deployment, natural disasters, etc. Use the Exception to University Policy form to request the exception; please be concise on the form but include the pertinent facts as well as the documentation to support the request.
 Attach the exception form to the form below.
 Students granted a late LOA after the deadline are not eligible for tuition refund.